-- A. The initial DRG base payment is the product of the DRG base rate, the DRG relative weight for the post-HCAC DRG code assigned to the claim, and any applicable provider and service policy adjustors. - B. The DRG base rate for each hospital is the statewide standardized amount of which the hospital's labor-related share of that amount is adjusted by the hospital's wage index, where the standardized amount is \$5295.40, and the hospital's labor share and the hospital's wage index are those used in the Medicare inpatient prospective payment system for the fiscal year beginning October 1, 2013. - C. Claims shall be assigned both a DRG code derived from all diagnosis and surgical procedure codes included on the claim (the "pre-HCAC" DRG code) and a DRG code derived excluding diagnosis and surgical procedure codes associated with the health care acquired conditions that was not present on admission or any other provider-preventable conditions (the "post-HCAC" DRG code).
-The DRG code with the lower relative weight shall be used to process claims using the DRG methodology.
+- A. The initial DRG base payment is the product of the DRG base rate, the DRG relative weight for the post-HCAC DRG code assigned to the claim, and any applicable provider and service policy adjustors. - B. The DRG base rate for each hospital is the statewide standardized amount of which the hospital's labor-related share of that amount is adjusted by the hospital's wage index, where the standardized amount is \$5295.40, and the hospital's labor share and the hospital's wage index are those used in the Medicare inpatient prospective payment system for the fiscal year beginning October 1, 2013. - C. Claims shall be assigned both a DRG code derived from all diagnosis and surgical procedure codes included on the claim (the "pre-HCAC" DRG code) and a DRG code derived excluding diagnosis and surgical procedure codes associated with the health care acquired conditions or other provider-preventable conditions (the "post-HCAC" DRG code).
+The DRG code with the lower relative weight shall be used to process claims using the DRG methodology. - 1.
+A health care acquired condition is a condition occurring in any inpatient hospital setting, identified as a health care acquired condition under section 1886(d)(4)(D)(iv) of the Act for purposes of the Medicare program identified in the State plan as described in section 1886(d)(4)(D)(ii) and (iv) of the Act; other than Deep Vein Thrombosis (DVT)/Pulmonary Embolism (PE) as related to total knee replacement or hip replacement surgery in pediatric and obstetric patients. - 2.
+Other provider-preventable conditions include a wrong surgical or other invasive procedure performed on a patient; surgical or other invasive procedure performed on the wrong body part; surgical or other invasive procedure performed on the wrong patient occurring in any health care setting.